 As per their earlier Enfish decision, the Federal Circuit did not simply assume that software is “abstract” (under Alice step 1).
 Instead, they asked the broader question, why is “abstract” a problem anyway?
 As they interpreted it, “The concern underlying the exceptions to § 101 is not tangibility, but preemption.”
 [Emphasis added]

 Some history about patents and “preemption”: Back in1853 Samuel Morse, inventor of the telegraph, tried to get a claim for the use of electromagnetism for any method of printing characters or signs.
 However, this particular claim omitted any other details.
 The 1853 SCOTUS said “no”, because claims where “it matters not by what process or machinery the result is accomplished” (e.g. are preemptive) are not going to be allowed.

 In Planet Blue, the Federal Circuit (possibly giving up on the more recent rulings as being hopelessly confused), has essentially gone back to the 1853 Morse case for some coherent guidance.
 The Federal Circuit ruled that with regards to the Planet Blue claims, “The claim uses the limited rules in a process specifically designed to achieve an improved technological result in conventional industry practice… Claim 1 of the ’576 patent, therefore, is not directed to an abstract idea.”
 In other words, this passes Alice “step 1”, and you get a free “get out of abstract patent eligibility rejections” card.

-The big win here is that “preemption” is a more objective issue, and by changing the analysis from “abstract” to “preemption”, we remove a lot of randomness from the patent process.
-To me, this looks like an important ruling, and good news for software patents, biotech patents, and indeed all types of patents.
+The advantage of this ruling is that “preemption” is a more objective issue, and by changing the analysis from “abstract” to “preemption”, it would be possible to remove a lot of randomness from the patent process.
+If sustained (and this is a big “if”), it would be good news for software patents, biotech patents, and indeed all types of patents.